-This tax provision allows self-employed taxpayers to deduct as an adjustment to income on Form 1040 a percentage of health insurance premiums paid.
+This tax provision allows self-employed taxpayers to deduct health insurance premiums paid as an adjustment to income on Form 1040.
 Also, if you pay premiums on a qualified long-term care contract for yourself, your spouse, or your dependents, you can include these premiums (subject to the annual limits stated previously).
-In 2003 the deduction is 100%.
-Self-employed taxpayers include sole proprietors, partners, and less than 2% S corporation shareholders.
+For tax years after 2002, the deduction is 100%.
+Self-employed taxpayers include sole proprietors, partners, and less-than-2% S corporation shareholders.